MUSEUM OF THE SEA SAINTE MARGUERITE ISLAND (LÉRINS ISLANDS) Share

 The iron mask cell

-This enigma has been popularised by novelists and historians of France.
-He was given several identities, including that of Louis XIV's twin, the version popularised by Hollywood films.
+This enigma has been popularized by novelists and historians of France.
+He was given several identities, including that of Louis XIV's twin, the version popularized by Hollywood films.

-This prisoner was locked up for 34 years, 11 of which were spent on the island of Lérins.
+This prisoner was locked up for 34 years, including 11 years on the island of Lérins.
 The man hid his face with a mask and the reason for his imprisonment was unknown.